jeroendoggen/Arduino-TestSuite/README.md

 License:
 --------
-If not stated otherwise ArduinoTestSuite is distributed in terms of the GPLv2 software license.
+If not stated otherwise arduino_testsuite is distributed in terms of the GPLv2 software license.
 See COPYING in the distribution for details.

 Bug reports: